sighupio/furyctl/README.md

 furyctl create config --version <KFD version>
 ```

+> 💡 **TIP**
+>
-> 💡 **TIP** you can pass some additional flags, like the kind of cluster or the configuration file name.
-See `furyctl create config --help` for more details.
+> You can pass some additional flags, like the kind of cluster or the configuration file name.
+>
+> See `furyctl create config --help` for more details.

 Open the generated configuration file and edit it according to your needs.
 You can follow the instructions included as comments in the file.

-furyctl's configuration files have a kind, that specifies what type of cluster will be created, for example the `EKSCluster` kind has all the parameters needed to create a cluster using the EKS managed clusters from AWS.
+furyctl's configuration files have a kind, that specifies what type of cluster will be created, for example the `EKSCluster` kind has all the parameters needed to create a KFD cluster using the EKS managed clusters from AWS.

 Additionaly, the schema of the file is versioned with the `apiVersion` field, so when new features are introduced you can switch to a newer version of the configuration file structure.

-Once you have completed your configuration file, you can check that it is valid by running the following comand:
+Once you have filled your configuration file, you can check that it's content is valid by running the following comand:

 ```console
 furyctl validate config --config <path to your config file>
 ```

+> **Note**
-> the `--config` flag is optional, set it if your configuration file is not named `furyctl.yaml`
+> The `--config` flag is optional, set it if your configuration file is not named `furyctl.yaml`

 #### 2. Create a cluster